sielkr/sidic/README.md

 This version is development version, it might have some bugs

 **Starting**</br>
-Beforce starting, you need to add opnsense, pfsense api logic by self run sidic.py will make config file automatically
+Beforce starting, you need to add opnsense, pfsense api logic by self</br>
+Or just use iptables, xdp-filter etc.</br>
+*Run sidic.py will make config file automatically

 **Usage**</br>
 To add port: